About the Job

 As a CIA employee, you’ll also get the satisfaction of knowing your work is part of something bigger than yourself.
 Our work is driven by one mission: to keep our Nation safe.
 Every day is an opportunity to enhance U.S. national security.

-- Ph.D. with a strong background and interest in applied behavioral science research, research methodology and statistics (applicants who are all but dissertation (ABD) are eligible to apply due to the lengthy application processing time)
+- Ph.D. with a strong background and interest in applied behavioral science research, research methodology and statistics (candidates who are all but dissertation (ABD) are eligible to express interest in this position)

 - High proficiency in statistical computing, data management programming and coding logic